parsakhaz/md-video-inference/client/README.md

 ## Performance

-Based on our tests, here are the actual processing times with warm containers (no cold start):
+Based on our tests, here are the actual processing times (with a10g GPU) with warm containers (no cold start):

 | Video                                  | Duration | Frames Processed | Processing Time | FPS Setting |
 |----------------------------------------|----------|------------------|----------------|------------|